 First, we investigate the subband dependence of the drag signal at the base temperature of the cryostat, with an electron temperature below 15 mK.
-Fig. \ref{fig2}(a) and Fig. \ref{fig2}(b) present the Coulomb drag mapping as a function of both TPL and BPL gate voltage.
-In this measurement, the drag signal is recorded using two different drive current directions: Fig. \ref{fig2}(a) displays the drag signal $V_{drag}^R$ when the drive current direction aligns with the drag voltage direction, while Fig. \ref{fig2}(b) shows $V_{drag}^L$ when the drive current direction is reversed.
+Fig. \ref{fig2}a and Fig. \ref{fig2}b present the Coulomb drag mapping as a function of both TPL and BPL gate voltages.
+In this measurement, the drag signal is recorded using two different drive current directions: Fig. \ref{fig2}a displays the drag signal $V_{drag}^R$ where the drive current direction aligns with the drag voltage direction, while Fig. \ref{fig2}b shows $V_{drag}^L$ where the drive current direction is reversed.
+We note that the drag voltage direction is merely a sign convention for the voltage measurement, and this convention remains fixed upon reversal of the drive current direction.
 Clear vertical stripes corresponding to the drag wire subband positions are observed in both directions.
 Additionally, the drag signal exhibits sign changes at various positions, consistent with prior experiments \cite{laroche_positive_2011, makaju_nonreciprocal_2024}.
 Alongside the vertical stripes, sloped stripes are observed, corresponding to constant density lines of the drive wire.
-To investigate the mechanisms of both CR and MT, we extract the symmetric component, $V_{drag}^{S} = \frac{V_{drag}^R + V_{drag}^L}{2}$, and the antisymmetric component $V_{drag}^{AS} = \frac{V_{drag}^R - V_{drag}^L}{2}$.
-As the CR component's polarity remains unchanged upon reversing the drive current direction, it is given by the symmetric contribution while the antisymmetric component represents the MT contribution.
-To assess the relative strengths of these components, we plot in Fig. \ref{fig2}(c) the 2D map of the ratio between the symmetric and antisymmetric components, $r_{SAS} = \frac{V_{drag}^{S}+\Gamma}{V_{drag}^{AS}+\Gamma} $.
+To investigate the reciprocity of the drag signal, we extract the symmetric component, $V_{drag}^{S} = \frac{V_{drag}^R + V_{drag}^L}{2}$, and the antisymmetric component $V_{drag}^{AS} = \frac{V_{drag}^R - V_{drag}^L}{2}$.
+As the nonreciprocal component's polarity remains unchanged upon reversing the drive current direction, it is given by the symmetric contribution while the reciprocal component is given by the antisymmetric contribution.
+We note that $V_{drag}^{L,R}$ is the AC response to the small, low-frequency AC current sourced through the drive wire.
+Up to a sign convention, dividing this AC drag voltage by the sourced AC current (typically 2 nA unless stated otherwise) yields the drag resistance $R_{drag}$ typically reported in Coulomb drag experiments.
+To assess the relative strengths of these components, we plot in Fig. \ref{fig2}c the ratio between the symmetric and antisymmetric components, $r_{SAS} = \frac{V_{drag}^{S}+\Gamma}{V_{drag}^{AS}+\Gamma} $.